 Taking It to the News Media

 It is now the evening of May 5th, and David Karnes has yet to return my requests to counter Rep. Favors’ claims on his April 28th television program.
-Needless to say, especially with the urging of others, I made calls to other news stations in our area, expressing my belief that bus drivers were not getting a fair deal – we were not being able to share our side of this issue… and WE were the ones who were going to have to deal with the results of its implimentation!
+Needless to say, especially with the urging of others, I made calls to other news stations in our area, expressing my belief that bus drivers were not getting a fair deal – we were not being able to share our side of this issue… and WE were the ones who were going to have to deal with the results of its implementation!

-At first I called the news room of WDEF (Channel 12).
+At first, I called the newsroom of WDEF (Channel 12).
 The gentleman I spoke with there assured me that nothing would come of Favor’s bill, so there was no need for me to share my thoughts.
 Well, then… la ti da.

 Then, undeterred, I called WTVC (Channel 9).
 The lady I spoke with, unlike the gentleman at Channel 12, thought what I was saying sounded worth investigating.
 She told me that what I was saying was definitely interesting, and with the programming director listening in she informed me that a reporter would get back with me on Monday.
 She asked, “Would you have any problem talking on camera?”

 “Heck, no!”
 I replied.
 “I’d be happy to talk on camera!”
 I mean, what kind of question was that?
 I then referred her to my Facebook page.